Professional Development Bursary: (PDB) Contact details

 MATERIALS 2017 Display: Left to Right – Top= Aluminium Lower= Cast Iron White Circle= Terracotta & Printed Decals Centre= Synthetic Felt & Dye-Sub printed Grey Circle= Cast Aluminium Brown Background= Terracotta & White Glaze

 The CPD at the Glass Hub will have long-term benefits as I will have new skills and a qualification that allows open access to the kilns I need for any future work.
 I see the bursary as an investment in new learning and skill sharing.
-I like working with others, sharing ideas, motivation, and tacit knowledge and I see the opportunity as enabling me to explore materials, processes and visual design strategies in an original way.
+I like working with others, sharing ideas, motivation and tacit knowledge.
+I see the opportunity as enabling me to explore materials, processes and visual design strategies in an original way.
 It will broaden my approach and benefit my long-term engagement and understandings.

 I view this proposal as a major development of my visual/craft language and my own self-reliance.
 I am excited by the possibilities of a new form of object making and expression.
 This is ‘new learning’ that will obviously affect my future practice and develop my tacit knowledge in a substantial way.